Surveying Extended GMSB Models with mh=125 GeV

 \subsection{Type I squark couplings}

-In the type I Higgs models, $m_{H_u}^2$ received a large correction $+A_{H_u}^2$, leading to the little $A/m_{H_u}^2$ problem and greater fine tuning.
+In the type I Higgs models, $m_{H_u}^2$ received a large correction $+A_{H_u}^2$, leading to the little $A/m_{H_u}^2$ problem and greater fine-tuning.
 Type I squark models receive an analogous correction to $m_{Q_3}^2$ or $m_{U_3}^2$, but this poses much less of a problem, as the electroweak symmetry breaking scale is only sensitive to the stop masses at loop level.
 Without the little $A/m_{H_u}^2$ problem, the type I squark models exhibit a significantly reduced tuning with respect to the type I Higgs models.

-While the type I squark models fare well with regards to tuning, the lack of an MFV structure makes them more dangerous with regards to flavor.
-However, the contributions to flavor changing processes only arise from $A$-terms, which are slightly safer than the off-diagonal sfermion mass terms.
-Some of the most dangerous flavor changing process involving $A$-terms come from EDMs and $q\to q^\prime \gamma$ processes.
-However, if there is a very strong alignment between the MSSM Yukawas and the $A$-terms, then there are never any flavor physics issues arising from the $A$-terms simply because the coupling does not change flavor.
-Obviously, for a sufficiently small perturbation around this limit, flavor constraints will still not be violated.
+While the type I squark models fare well with regards to tuning, the lack of an MFV structure makes them more dangerous with regards to flavor constraints.
+These constraints can be evaded, however, if the EGMSB interactions are aligned with the third generation.
+Obviously, a sufficiently small perturbation around perfect alignment will continue to satisfy flavor constraints.
 Precisely how small this perturbation must be and whether this alignment can be achieved naturally are interesting questions for future studies~\cite{paperwithArun}.
 Regardless, while flavor appears alarming in these models, these concerns are insufficient to invalidate the models outright.